DIY-NAMICsystem/Hardware_Documentation/Chapter_3.OM1_Shield/README.md

 # Chapter 3.
 OM1 Shield

 Arduino shields allow functionalities to be added to the basic microprocessor.
-DIY-NAMIC boxes require this because of the additional voltage needed for the solenoid components (anove what the ATMEGA328P microprocessor can handle).
+DIY-NAMIC boxes require this because of the additional voltage needed for the solenoid components (above what the ATMEGA328P microprocessor can handle).
 The build protocol described here starts with a printed circuit board onto which necessary components are soldered on.
-The OpenMaze.org OM1 shield (designed by [openmaze.org](http://openmaze.org/)) is used here.
+The OpenMaze.org OM1 shield was designed by [openmaze.org](http://openmaze.org/)), and purchased from OSH Park https://oshpark.com/shared_projects/ea7NpG7p.

-### Components added to the OM1 Shield
+### OM1 Printed circuit board

 1)	7 pins broken out to Power-Ground-Input-Output (PGIO) ports (red box)
 > **IMPORTANT:** Breakout pins 7,8,9,10 are not connected to normal Arduino power.
 In order to supply 5V power to these 4 breakout pins, you must connect the pink circle (arrow) with the other pink circle with a jumper wire.
 For 12V power, connect the pink circle (arrow) with the green circle (refer to PCB connection diagram for explanation).